statechannels/statechannels/packages/server-wallet/server-wallet.api.md

     registerAppDefinition(appDefinition: string): Promise<void>;
     }

+// @public (undocumented)
+export type WalletEvents = {
+    ObjectiveCompleted: WalletObjective;
+    ObjectiveProposed: WalletObjective;
+};

 // Warnings were encountered during analysis:
 //
-// src/engine/types.ts:26:3 - (ae-forgotten-export) The symbol "WireMessage" needs to be exported by the entry point index.d.ts
+// src/engine/types.ts:27:3 - (ae-forgotten-export) The symbol "WireMessage" needs to be exported by the entry point index.d.ts
-// src/engine/types.ts:27:3 - (ae-forgotten-export) The symbol "ChainRequest" needs to be exported by the entry point index.d.ts
+// src/engine/types.ts:28:3 - (ae-forgotten-export) The symbol "ChainRequest" needs to be exported by the entry point index.d.ts
-// src/engine/types.ts:63:39 - (ae-forgotten-export) The symbol "WalletObjective" needs to be exported by the entry point index.d.ts
+// src/engine/types.ts:64:39 - (ae-forgotten-export) The symbol "WalletObjective" needs to be exported by the entry point index.d.ts
 // src/wallet/types.ts:53:3 - (ae-forgotten-export) The symbol "ObjectiveStatus" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)